Bring SCINEMA To Your Classroom or Livingroom

 - Choose a film below

-- Download the resource best suited to your year group – you can download as many of these as you like.
+- Download the accompanying PDF resource – you can download as many of these as you like.

 - You’ll need a screen, speakers and connection to the internet (we recommend using Google Chrome or Firefox browser)